takahe-linux/pkgs/docs/roadmap.md

 - netsurf has some relatively easy fixes
 - the toolchain pkg-config seems to be broken - figure out what uses it and make it an explicit dependency, fixing it if at all possible
-- busybox's udhcpc needs a script to help autoconfigure the network
 - e2fsprogs should be part of base? (for e2fsck)

 I should also run namcap on the remaining packages, and fix any warnings...